2015–16 SMU Mustangs women's basketball team

-The 2015–16 SMU Mustangs women's basketball team will represent Southern Methodist University in the 2015–16 NCAA Division I women's basketball season.
-The Mustangs will play their home games at Moody Coliseum.
-The 2015–16 season will be the third season the Mustangs will participate in the American Athletic Conference.
+The 2015–16 SMU Mustangs women's basketball team represented Southern Methodist University in the 2015–16 NCAA Division I women's basketball season.
+The Mustangs played their home games at Moody Coliseum.
+The 2015–16 season was the third season the Mustangs will participate in the American Athletic Conference.
 The Mustangs, led by twenty-fifth year head coach Rhonda Rompola, finished the season 13–18, 7–11 in AAC play to finish in seventh place.
-They advanced to the quarterfinals of the American Athletic women's tournament where they lost to South Florida.
+They advanced to the quarterfinals of the American Athletic women's tournament, where they lost to South Florida.

 On February 22, Coach Rompola announced she will be retiring at the end of the season.
 She finished at SMU with a 25-year record of 438–314.

 Media

 All Pony Express games will air on KAAM.
 Before conference season home games will be streamed on Pony Up TV.
 Conference home games will rotate between ESPN3, AAC Digital, and Pony Up TV.
 Road games will typically be streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.